IWA Policy Statement - Restrictions on Waterways Use

 For the public benefit to advocate the conservation, use, maintenance and development of the inland waterways…to advocate and promote the restoration and maintenance in good condition of such waterways…and advocate and promote their fullest use for appropriate commercial and recreational purposes.

+On most rivers and on canals which were not nationalised in 1948, navigation authorities have a duty to uphold the public right of navigation, and on the BWB/CRT commercial and cruising waterways there is an obligation to keep them generally available for public navigational use.
 The Association is concerned that, contrary to this aim, on a number of waterways the authorities are applying restrictions to their use for boating or other purposes.
-The restrictions are generally for nature conservation or other management reasons and relate both to fully navigable waterways and to partially derelict waterways in the course of restoration.
+The restrictions are often for nature conservation or other management reasons and relate both to fully navigable waterways and to partially derelict waterways in the course of restoration.
 The Association has therefore adopted the following policies; it will:

 (b) continue to advocate the restoration of waterways, even in cases where restrictions on future use are threatened, and to offer support to all credible restoration groups that request it.

 (c) urge restoration groups, before major expenditure is undertaken, to agree future management plans for use of waterways with the owners or navigation authorities, in liaison with local authorities, amenity societies, wildlife trusts and other local interests.